babowsk1/T-Sol-Compiler/syntax/api-functions-and-members/math-namespace.md

 math.max(T a, T b, ...) returns (T);
 ```

-Returns the minimal (maximal) value of the passed arguments.
+Returns the minimal (maximal) value of the passed arguments. `T` should be an integer or fixed point type.

 ## minmax()